MicrosoftDocs/azure-ai-docs/articles/machine-learning/tutorial-train-model.md

 ## Submit the job

-It's now time to submit the job to run in Azure Machine Learning studio.
+Submit the job to run in Azure Machine Learning studio.
 This time, use `create_or_update` on `ml_client`. `ml_client` is a client class that allows you to connect to your Azure subscription using Python and interact with Azure Machine Learning services. `ml_client` allows you to submit your jobs using Python.

 ```python
 ml_client.create_or_update(job)